dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

     The string value of x5u MUST contain an [HTTPS] URL as defined in section 4.1.5 of [JWS].

-TODO: How to deal with expired signatures.
+TODO: How to deal with expired signatures?

 ## Encrypted Form of vCon Object